 “On 15th March 2013 we are retiring the existing Messenger service globally (except for mainland China where Messenger will continue to be available) and bringing the great features of Messenger and Skype together.
 Update to Skype and sign in using a Microsoft Account (same as your Messenger ID) and all your Messenger contacts will be at your fingertips.
 You’ll be able to instant message and video chat with them just like before, and also discover new ways of staying in touch with Skype on your mobile and tablet.”

 If you’re currently a Windows Live Messenger user, you may want to begin transitioning to Skype while you still have time.
 Begin moving your contacts and other information to Skype.

-To install Skype in Windows 7 and 8, and Mac, download a copy from here.
+To install Skype in Windows 7 and 8, Mac and Linux, download a copy from here.